steadylearner/cargo-publish-example/README.md

     // pub is required before 'enum' when you use public_enum! pub enum WebEventBase {
         PageLoad,
-        PageUnload, // , here is required.
+        PageUnload, // , here is required if you want to extend the fields later.
     }
 );